kyegomez/Andromeda/README.md

 # Usage
-There are 2 methods to use Andromeda, 1 by `pip install Andromeda-llm` and the other by `git clone`
+There are 2 methods to use Andromeda, 1 by `pip install Andromeda-llm` and the other by `git clone`.
+[Head over to the Training SOP for more](DOCs/TRAINING.md)

 # Method1
 First `pip install Andromeda-llm` then